 Talk to doc

-Some girls just run colder than others.
+Some girls (and guys) just run colder than others.
 But if you’re really struggling to stay warm in snow, it might be worth talking to your doctor.

 Finally, smoking cigarettes can also make you colder faster, because it constricts your blood vessels.
 So here’s a great excuse to get the help you need to quit.
 You’ll enjoy the outdoors so much more.